AyobamiAdebesin/intrade/README.md

 DELETE: "http://127.0.0.1:8000/intrade/carts/:id" - This endpoint deletes a cart.
 It returns the cart id, the product id, the quantity and the total price of the cart.

+### USER ENDPOINTS
+GET: {} : "http://127.0.0.1:8000/auth/users/" - This endpoint returns a list of all the users in the database.
+You need to be authorized to access this endpoint.
+We have used JWT authentication for this project.
+You will need to create a user and then login to get the token.
+You can then use the token to access this endpoint.

+POST: { email, username, password, first_name, last_name } : "http://127.0.0.1:8000/auth/users/" - This endpoint creates a user.
+It takes an email, a username and a password as parameters.
+It returns the user id, the user email, the user username and the user password.

+GET: {} : "http://127.0.0.1:8000/store/customers/ - We do not allow users to access this endpoint.
+It is only for the admin.
+It returns a list of all the customers in the database.